-The Bridport Local Area Partnership (BLAP) is a partnership formed by Bridport Town Council with ten neighbouring parish councils and more than eighty local organisations and individuals working for the economic, social, environmental and cultural wellbeing of the area community.
+The Bridport Local Area Partnership (BLAP) is a partnership formed by Bridport Town Council with fourteen parish councils and more than ninety local organisations and individuals working for the economic, social, environmental and cultural wellbeing of the area community.

 For more information, please contact either Linda Bullock or Claire Peters-Way on Tel: 01308 456722 or email email@example.com.